 I was in contact with their sales manager (Mr. Ramos) but he lost interest, stopped communicating – no more replies to my emails.
 They did produce a few emails with some nice 3-d schematics but I felt they weren’t thorough enough.
 He didn’t seem knowledgeable enough and when I asked questions he generalized.
 I had the feeling he just wanted to sell.
 This doesn’t mean that Menu systems are not a professional or serious company, but this was my experience which probably relates to the fact that they saw us as a small residential project. /see Menu Systems image below/

 I also spoke with Athanor in France on the recommendation of a Parisian chef.
 Athanor also had a high recommendation from a three-star Michelin chef I know.
 But in the end, Athanor wasn’t capable of delivering the design support and I had to abandon their offer.
 I felt sad because they do make nice kitchens. /see Athanor image below/

 Then Electrolux offered Molteni and it never panned out and then again the local service wasn’t up to snuff. /see Electrolux image below/

 I choose to forge ahead with Armando and frankly (in hindsight) there was no way anyone competitor could have devoted the time to detail as he did, or kept up with the pace of this project.
-Additionally, Armando is irreplaceable, as he has at his finger tips his own factory and manages his designs with a microscope and precision of a Doctor.
+Additionally, Armando is irreplaceable, as he has at his fingertips his own factory and manages his designs with a microscope and precision of a surgeon.